First Time User? Enroll now.

 Evidence (surgery and observation for stage I disease):

-There are no clinical trials supporting the use of chemotherapy in children, as this area has not been well studied.
-Immature teratomas in children are primarily managed with surgery and observation.
-In adults, surgery followed by chemotherapy has been the standard treatment approach since 1976.
+The use of chemotherapy is controversial in the treatment of immature teratomas and there are no clinical trials supporting the use of chemotherapy in children.
+In adult women with ovarian tumors, surgery followed by chemotherapy has been the standard treatment approach since 1976.
 As in children, there are no clinical trials supporting the use of chemotherapy in adults.

 Evidence (role of chemotherapy for immature teratomas):